Experience Modifications

-This article walks you through the first step of setting up a Personalization - choosing the Modifications that determine what changes will be applied to your site.
+This article walks you through the first step of setting up an Experience - choosing the Modifications that determine what changes will be applied to your site.

 There are 3 classes of modifications: